Fire and rescue services

 Full travel advice: Local contacts

-Organised groups of thieves target travellers.
+Organised groups of thieves often use distraction techniques, such as crowding and pushing at busy tourist areas.
 These groups may include children.

 Thefts from hotel rooms are common.